Find out everything you need to know about why and how to use LendingCrowd.

 There are no restrictions on how long you have to wait before you can list a loan part for sale on the Loan Market.
 Although it’s unlikely that you would choose to do so immediately, that’s up to you.

-You may choose to sell a loan part to allow you to free up capital to reinvest in other loans, or withdraw from your LendingCrowd account.
-If you change your mind before your loan part has been sold, simply unlist it again to add it back to your LendingCrowd investment portfolio.
+You may choose to sell a loan part to allow you to free up capital to lend to other businesses, or withdraw from your LendingCrowd account.
+If you change your mind before your loan part has been sold, simply unlist it to add it back to your LendingCrowd portfolio.

-Investors are charged a fee of 0.5% of the loan part capital value sold.
+Lenders are charged a fee of 0.5% of the loan part capital value sold.
 This fee is automatically deducted from the value of the sale.
-You’ll receive an email after the sale showing the value of the investment sold, the fee amount, and your net earnings.
+You’ll receive an email after the sale showing the value of the loan part sold, the fee amount, and your net earnings.
 Your statement will show the net earnings.

-Investments that you choose to list for sale on the Loan Market will remain listed for sale until they’re bought by another investor, or until they have only 2 repayments remaining, whichever event takes place first.
+Loan parts that you choose to list for sale on the Loan Market will remain listed for sale until they’re bought by another lender, or until there are only 2 repayments remaining, whichever event takes place first.

-Also known as an IFISA, it lets investors include their peer-to-peer lending investments in an ISA.
+The Innovative Finance ISA (IFISA) lets lenders include their peer-to-peer loans in an ISA.
 This means there’s no tax to pay on your returns.
-It’s subject to the same rules on eligibility and investment limits as other types of ISA.
-Please note that tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
+It’s subject to the same rules on eligibility and contribution limits as other types of ISA.
+Please note that tax treatment depends on the individual circumstances of each lender and may be subject to change in future.

-These accounts are the tax-efficient way to invest in our Growth Account, Income Account and Self Select Account.
-Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
+These accounts are the tax-efficient way to hold our Growth Account, Income Account and Self Select Account.
+Tax treatment depends on the individual circumstances of each lender and may be subject to change in future.

 Yes.
 To get this process started, download and complete our ISA transfer form and post it to us.
 We’ll take care of the entire transfer process.

-Making a provider-to-provider transfer ensures your ISA maintains its tax-free status.
-Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.
+Following the correct transfer process ensures your ISA maintains its tax-free status.
+Tax treatment depends on the individual circumstances of each lender and may be subject to change in future.

-For the current tax year, you can invest a maximum of £20,000 in ISAs.
+For the current tax year, you can contribute a maximum of £20,000 to ISAs.

-You can invest as much as you want with LendingCrowd, but you have to adhere to the ISA allowance within the LendingCrowd IFISA.
+You can lend as much as you want with LendingCrowd, but you have to adhere to the ISA allowance within the LendingCrowd IFISA.

-We prevent you investing more than the ISA allowance for each tax year in your LendingCrowd IFISA.
+We prevent you from contributing more than the ISA allowance to your LendingCrowd IFISA.
 However, if you have more than one ISA provider, it’s up to you to make sure you don’t exceed the ISA allowance across all your accounts.
 If you do exceed that total, HM Revenue & Customs will tell you and your ISA provider about any action that needs to be taken.

 Yes, the LendingCrowd IFISA has been designed as a Flexible ISA.
 This means that you can withdraw cash and then add it back to your LendingCrowd IFISA during the same tax year without reducing your current year’s allowance.

-It’s quick and easy to open one or both of the LendingCrowd IFISAs once you’re registered with us.
+It’s quick and easy to open a LendingCrowd IFISA once you’re registered with us.

-Log into your Investor Account, go to the My Accounts page, click ‘Open account’ on the IFISA account you’d like to open and follow the instructions.
+Log into your account, go to the My Accounts page, click ‘Open new accounts’ and then select the IFISA account you’d like to open.
 We’ll already have your details, so all you’d have to do is tell us your National Insurance number and accept the ISA declaration and terms.

-The LendingCrowd Growth ISA has a target rate of 6%* per year, the LendingCrowd Income ISA has a target rate of 5.6%* per year and rates for the Self Select ISA start from 5.95%**.
+The LendingCrowd Growth IFISA has a target rate of 4.6%* per year, the LendingCrowd Income IFISA has a target rate of 4.2%* per year and rates for the Self Select IFISA start from 5.95%**.

 *Capital at risk.
 Target rate is variable, net of ongoing repayment fees and bad debt.

 **Capital at risk.
-Investors can lend at rates between 5.95% and 14.25% based on LendingCrowd’s Credit Bands.
+Lend at rates between 5.95% and 14.25% based on LendingCrowd’s Risk Bands.
 Interest rates are guided by the credit grading allocated to each loan.
-Higher risk investments may yield greater returns but can also lead to lower returns if the business can’t fully repay its debts.
+Higher-risk loans may yield greater returns but can also lead to lower returns if the business can’t fully repay its debts.
 This is known as bad debt.
 Find out more at our Risk Matters page.

 No. The rate of return depends on the performance of the loans in your portfolio.
-As an investor, it’s important to remember you’re lending to businesses so your capital is at risk.
+When lending to businesses, it’s important to remember that your capital is at risk.

-There is a risk that the value of your investment could fall.
+There is a risk that the value of your loan holdings could fall.
 The main risk is that the companies who borrow money fail to make their repayments.
 We have a rigorous credit-screening process so that we fully understand the risk exposure for each borrower.

-Yes, but you can only invest in one IFISA in any single tax year.
+Yes, but you can only contribute to one IFISA in any single tax year.
 This means you could open one IFISA this year and in future years open additional IFISAs.

-In a single tax year, you can open and invest in one Cash ISA, one Stocks & Shares ISA, one Lifetime ISA and one IFISA.
+In a single tax year, you can open and contribute to one Cash ISA, one Stocks & Shares ISA, one Lifetime ISA and one IFISA.
 The total you pay in must not exceed £20,000 for the current tax year.

 Anyone who is at least 18 years old and is resident in the UK.
 You can also apply if you’re a Crown employee (such as a member of the armed forces or civil servant) serving abroad, or the partner of a Crown employee.
 You don’t need to be a taxpayer to have an ISA but you must have a National Insurance number.

 LendingCrowd oversees this entire process on your behalf and we’ll automatically seek buyers for your loans on the Loan Market.
-We’ll do this as quickly as possible but please note that the ability to sell your investments depends on other investors buying your loans.
+We’ll do this as quickly as possible but please note that the ability to sell depends on other lenders buying your loans.
 However, repayments from the loans you hold will also be set aside and contribute to your requested withdrawal amount.

-You can’t list non-performing loans (those that are overdue or in arrears) for sale until they’re performing.
+You can’t list non-performing loans (those that are overdue, in arrears or marked as a default) for sale until they’re performing.

 You first have to list the loans you want to sell.
-Listing loans for sale will place them on the Loan Market for other investors to buy.
+Listing loans for sale will place them on the Loan Market for other lenders to buy.

-You can’t list non-performing loans (those that are overdue or in arrears) for sale until they’re performing.
+You can’t list non-performing loans (those that are overdue, in arrears or marked as a default) for sale until they’re performing.

-First you’ll need to list and sell your investments on our Loan Market to return your loan holdings to cash.
-Once other investors have bought your investments, you can transfer out the cash value of your IFISA.
+First you’ll need to list and sell your loan holdings on our Loan Market to return them to cash.
+Once other lenders have bought your loan holdings, you can transfer out the cash value of your IFISA.
 You should contact your new ISA provider to arrange this.

-There’s no withdrawal fee if you invest through the Self Select ISA, but selling a loan carries a 0.5% fee.
+There’s no withdrawal fee with the Self Select IFISA, but selling a loan carries a 0.5% fee.

-The withdrawal fee for the Growth ISA and Income ISA is 1% of the capital being withdrawn.
+The withdrawal fee for the Growth IFISA and Income IFISA is 1% of the capital being withdrawn.

-No, you can’t offset losses on investments held within an IFISA against other chargeable gains made on investments held outside it.
+No, you can’t offset losses on loan parts held within an IFISA against other chargeable gains made on loan parts held outside it.

 No, peer-to-peer lending isn’t the same as having a bank or building society account and isn’t covered by the Financial Services Compensation Scheme.

-We pay returns on your investments without deducting any tax.
+We pay returns on your loan holdings without deducting any tax.
 It’s your responsibility to declare any interest and gains earned outside one of our Innovative Finance ISA products to HM Revenue & Customs on a self-assessment tax return, or tell your local tax office.
-We provide all our investors with an income statement for tax return purposes.
-Download yours from the ‘Summary’ section of your investor account.
+We provide all our lenders with an income statement for tax return purposes.
+Download yours from the ‘Summary’ section of your account.

-Diversifying your investments helps to manage the risk to you by reducing the overall impact of debt on your investments if a business is not fully able to repay its loan.
-If a business stops trading, LendingCrowd will take the necessary steps through their collection process to recover the maximum amount possible, but a recovery cannot always be achieved, in which case the value of the investment could go down.
+Diversifying your lending helps to manage the risk to you by reducing the overall impact of debt on your portfolio if a business is not fully able to repay its loan.
+If a business stops repaying its loan, we will take the necessary steps to recover the maximum amount possible, but a recovery cannot always be achieved, in which case the value of the loan could go down.

 We take a number of factors into account to determine our credit decisions, and you can find more detail in this blog post.
 In short, we look at cashflow, management ability, a business plan and the industry the business is in.

-The credit scores shown for each loan are supplied by Creditsafe, a third-party credit reference agency.
-They’re independent of the Credit Bands assigned by our Credit Team, who consult the company and consumer reports from Creditsafe to form part of their assessment.
+The credit scores shown for each loan are supplied by a third-party credit reference agency.
+They’re independent of the Risk Bands assigned by our Credit Team, who consult the company and consumer reports from credit reference agencies to form part of their assessment.

-Our Credit Team assign the Credit Bands for each loan, based on their assessment of the loan using their experience, ExpertLender (our in-house credit assessment tool) and affordability models.
-Each Credit Band corresponds to a minimum interest rate, listed below:
+Our Credit Team assign the Risk Bands for each loan, based on their assessment of the loan using their experience, our in-house credit assessment tool and affordability models.
+Each Risk Band corresponds to a minimum interest rate, listed below:

 We take debentures or bond and floating charges over the company, or third-party guarantees where appropriate.
 We decide security arrangements on a case-by-case basis.